From birdcage maker to spice shops: The tourist experience in the heartlands

 SINGAPORE: Tucked away in a quaint shophouse in Ang Mo Kio stands a birdcage-making shop – a sight rarely seen in Singapore today.

 Cage Making 159 belongs to Teng Leng Foo, who has experience in this craft stretching back five decades.
-But the proudest moment in his career only happened recently, when he was commissioned by the American delegation to create a one-of-a-kind birdcage for North Korean leader Kim Jong Un during last June’s Trump-Kim summit in Singapore.
+But the proudest moment in his career only happened recently, when he was commissioned by the American delegation to create a one-of-a-kind birdcage for last June’s Trump-Kim summit in Singapore.

 Mr Teng said that the birdcage - which sold for S$3,500 - featured specially designed embellishments and shells.